arvados/l7g/CGFv3-Schema.md

 The low quality structures hold information on the tile variant and the runs of nocalls within the tile sequence.
-Each of the low quality structures is an encoded array, with each of the encodings chosen to best fit the type of data (that is, variable lench encoding or delta encoding, depending).
+Each of the low quality structures is an encoded array, with each of the encodings chosen to best fit the type of data (that is, variable length encoding or delta encoding, depending).

 The "het" and "hom" indicates whether the low quality information is the same for both alleles and **doesn't** represent whether the tile variants are the same for both alleles.
-In the below, all tile variant arrays have two values per entry to reprent each allele.
+In the below, all tile variant arrays have two values per entry to represent each allele.

 * `LoqTileStepHom` : tile steps
 * `LoqTileVariantHom` : tile variants, two per entry